lxf2020/ROS-Klipper/docs/Pressure_Advance.md

 Typical pressure advance values are between 0.050 and 1.000 (the high end usually only with bowden extruders).
-If there is no significant improvement with a pressure advance of 1.000, then pressure advance is unlikely to improve the quality of prints.
+If there is no significant improvement with a pressure advance up to 1.000, then pressure advance is unlikely to improve the quality of prints.
 Return to a default configuration with pressure advance disabled.

 Although this tuning exercise directly improves the quality of